dog-broad/3_2-Needs/BCC_Notes/Unit3_Notes.md

 - **Cost for Identity Creation**: Make it costly (in money or effort) to create new identities, deterring attackers.

 **Case Study - Bitcoin:**
 The Bitcoin network uses the Proof of Work (PoW) mechanism to prevent Sybil attacks.
 The substantial computational power required to solve PoW puzzles ensures that creating multiple identities is prohibitively expensive and resource-intensive.
-Additionally, the distributed and decentralized nature of Bitcoin's mining process makes it exceedingly difficult for any single entity to control 51% of the network's hashing power, thus safeguarding against large-scale Sybil attacks .
+Additionally, the distributed and decentralized nature of Bitcoin's mining process makes it exceedingly difficult for any single entity to control 51% of the network's hashing power, thus safeguarding against large-scale Sybil attacks.

+# Proof of Work (PoW) Consensus and Different Attacks

+**Proof of Work (PoW) Consensus:**

+Proof of Work (PoW) is a consensus mechanism used by cryptocurrencies like Bitcoin to validate transactions and add new blocks to the blockchain.
+Here’s how it works:

+1. **Principle**: PoW involves solving complex mathematical puzzles.
+These puzzles are difficult to solve but easy to verify once solved.

+2. **Mining Process**: Miners (specialized computers) compete to solve these puzzles.
+The first miner to solve it broadcasts the solution to the network.

+3. **Block Addition**: Once verified by other nodes in the network, the new block is added to the blockchain.
+The longest valid chain of blocks becomes the accepted truth in the network.

+4. **Incentives**: Miners are incentivized with cryptocurrency rewards (e.g., bitcoins) for successfully mining a new block.

+**Common Cryptographic Protocols**: PoW commonly uses cryptographic protocols like SHA-256 (Bitcoin) or Scrypt (Litecoin) to ensure security and integrity.

+**Challenges with PoW:**

+1. **51% Attack**: A 51% attack occurs when a single entity or group controls more than 50% of the network’s mining hash rate.
+This enables the attacker to:
+   - **Double-Spend**: Spend the same cryptocurrency twice by reversing transactions.
+   - **Block Confirmation**: Delay or prevent new transactions from being confirmed.

+2. **Stealth Mining**: Also known as selfish mining, this attack involves a miner not broadcasting solved blocks to the network immediately.
+Instead, they attempt to build a longer chain privately, then release it to override the public blockchain once longer, gaining control.

+**Preventing Attacks**:

+1. **Increased Hash Power**: Networks can defend against 51% attacks by increasing the total hash power, making it impractical for attackers to control the majority.

+2. **Network Security**: Continuous monitoring and alert systems can detect unusual mining activities or hash power concentration.

+3. **Consensus Protocol Enhancements**: Some cryptocurrencies implement enhanced PoW variants or hybrid models (like PoW/PoS) to mitigate centralization risks and prevent attacks.